-There is a simple explanation for the apparent outperformance at the start of the test: it is unusual for the samples to be representative of your audience when the test starts, and you do in fact need time for your samples to incorporate all internet user profiles, and therefore all of their behaviours.
-If you end the test too soon, at the end of one week in the above scenario, for example, then you will have made a bad decision as your data will be incomplete.
+There is a simple explanation for the apparent outperformance at the start of the test: it’s unusual for the samples to be representative of your audience when the test starts.
+You need time for your samples to incorporate all internet user profiles, and therefore, all of their behaviors.

-Now that the problem has been aired let’s have a look, practically speaking, at how you can avoid falling into this trap.
-There are several criteria you should have by way of a foundation in order to determine when you can trust the results you see in your A/B testing.
+Now that the problem has been aired let’s have a look at how you can avoid falling into this trap.

 - The statistical confidence level

 - The test period and the device being tested

 All A/B testing solutions show a statistical reliability indicator that measures the probability of the difference in the results observed between each sample not being a matter of chance.